 So it bests if you create these pages and group your menu into submenus.

 #7.
 Ensure your blog site is easily navigated:

-If your sites can be easily navigated, it helps your conversion rates and audiences to dive into others categories on your blog.
+If your sites can be easily navigated, it helps your conversion rates and audiences to dive into other categories on your blog.

 Also, it allows you to monetize your blog easily, especially when applying for ad networks.

-Because that one part of their monetization requirements
+Because that is one part of their monetization requirements

 #8.
 Create an about you page: